KyCodeHuynh/Hail/README.md

     [ Hail version            ]  1 byte
     [ File size               ]  8 bytes
     [ File data               ]  500 bytes

-The total size of any Hail network packet is 512 bytes.
-Having a power-of-2 size allows for easy alignment in memory.
-There is no padding between fields or before/after the packet.
-While the above is aligned on systems with a 4-byte (32-bit) word-size, it is not aligned for systems with a 8-byte (64-bit) word-size.
-To [prevent automatic padding](http://stackoverflow.com/questions/4306186/structure-padding-and-structure-packing), we specify that the struct be
-"packed" instead (see the `hail.h` for details).

-An explanation of the field design decisions:

-* Sequence number: this is the most-accessed field and so placed first.
-  It identifies the order of Hail packets as originally sent.
-It wraps around upon hitting 255, which gives an internal limit of 256 * 500 bytes == 128 MB on file size before this edge case is encountered and handled.

-* Acknowledgement number: a receiver echoes a sequence number as its acknowledgement.
-A sender knows to retransmit a particular packet upon not seeing its echoed sequence number after some time-out interval.

-* Control code: our control codes mark a packet as being internal to the protocol's functioning.
-They carry no data, and their functions are explained in the relevant sections.
-Up to 256 such control codes can exist, providing for the standard's extensibility.

-    * OK
-    * SYN
-    * SYN ACK
-    * ACK
-    * CLOSE

-* Hail version: designed for graceful backwards compatibility handling, the version (from 0 to 255) lets hosts decide what level of features are available.
-As Hail is still in an alpha stage, the version is kept at 0 for now.

-* File size: this is simply an unsigned integer, 8 bytes in size to match the size limit of 2 EiB (exbibytes, 2^64 bits, or approximately 2.3 exabytes for those who prefer base-10) for individual files on most operating systems

-* File data: these are the contents of a file transported by the Hail packet.
-  As these are simply raw bytes, applications can apply their own higher-level logic

-Note that we assume octet bytes, i.e., each is 8 bits in size.
-When sent, this struct is packed into a buffer (marshalling/serialized) and unpacked (unmarshalled/deserialized) at the destination.

 ### Connection Establishment